codemike13/pull-collaboration/README.md

 4. Marvel or DC?

-Marvel for Iron Man DC for the BAT
+Marvel for Iron Man DC for the BAT.

+5. How many CC's is your moto?